spkdroid/Canada-Broadcast-Corporation-Flutter/README.md

-# flutter_app
+# CBC News Reader

-A new Flutter application.
+This is an open source clone of CBC News Reader application developed with Flutter Framework

 ## Getting Started